jorgetovar/personal-notes/technology/books/clean-agile.md

 ## Small releases
 The practice of Small Releases suggests that a development team should release their software as often as possible

+### Values

+## courage
+## feedback
+## simplicity
+## comunication

+### Software craftmanship
+Agile coaches as another layer of management: people telling them what to do instead of helping them to get better at what they do.

+Companies are still not mature enough to understand that technical problems are in fact business problems.

+- Not only working software, but also well-crafted software
+- Not only responding to change, but also steadily adding value
+- Not only individuals and interactions, but also a community of professionals
+- Not only customer collaboration, but also productive partnerships

+Principles without practices are empty shells, whereas practices without principles tend to be implemented by rote, without judgement.
+Principles guide practices.
+Practices instantiate principles.
+They go hand in hand.

+Craftsmanship also promotes Clean Code and SOLID principles.
+It promotes small commits, small releases, and Continuous Delivery.
+It promotes modularity in software design and any type of automation that removes manual and repetitive work.
+And it promotes any practices that improve productivity, reduce risk, and help to produce valuable, robust, and flexible software.

+## Focus on the value not the practice

+A profession gives meaning to our lives